-The Taj Mahal, one of the winners of the New 7 Wonders of the World initiative (2000-2007), is a perfect white marble mausoleum with a tragic love story behind it.
+The Taj Mahal in India, one of the winners of the New 7 Wonders of the World initiative (2000-2007), is a perfect white marble mausoleum with a tragic love story behind it.
 This Mughal era building is an example of perfection in architecture with near 100% symmetry dedicated to the most favored wife of emperor Shah Jahan.
-This pinnacle of architecture and design was listed as a UNESCO World Heritage site in 1983 as the “the jewel of Muslim art in India,” which is fitting.
+This pinnacle of architecture and design was listed as a UNESCO World Heritage site in 1983 as “the jewel of Muslim art in India,” which is fitting.

 History of Taj Mahal

 Shah Jahan (literally translated into “the king of the world”), the Mughal emperor from 1628 to 1658, ordered the Taj Mahal’s construction for his deceased wife in 1631.
 His wife, Mumtaz Mahal, was the second woman he married and was his favorite wife, who died while giving birth to his 14th child, Gauhara Begum.

 Overcome by the sadness of this loss, he ordered the construction of this glorious building to show his dedication and love to Mumtaz Mahal.
 Constructions began in early 1632 and lasted for nearly 20 years.
 Although the building was constructed after merely 10 years, it was far from the perfect image that the emperor had imagined.